NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 .. figure:: ../images/jitter_intersection_error.png
    :name: ctx_jitter_intersection_error

-   The colorized intersection error (max shade of red is 10 m) before and after optimization for jitter.
+   The colorized triangulation error (max shade of red is 10 m) before and after optimization for jitter.

 Then, the absolute difference was computed between the sparse MOLA